WasabiThumb/WasabiThumb/README.md

 Java.
 I also often use Kotlin, C/C++, Rust, and web technologies like TypeScript, JavaScript, HTML, CSS and PHP.
 I embrace modern tooling and frameworks- Gradle over Maven, Tailwind for life, et cetera. *I am insufferable.*

 For inquiries, I prefer Discord ([@wasabithumbs](https://discord.com/users/292053354564157441)) over email when possible.
-If you are reporting a non-security-critical issue with any of my work, please create an issue on its associated repository.
+If you are reporting a non-security-critical issue with any of my projects, please create an issue on its associated repository.